Force delete for misconfigured scopes

 If the request is successful, you will receive a 200 OK response.

-2. Verify the scopes is deleted
+2. Verify the scope is deleted

 Send a GET request to check the status of the scope.